Biography

 Research theme: Regenerative Medicine

-The research within our laboratory is focused on understanding mechanisms of rheumatoid arthritis progression and possible treatments including mesenchymal stem cells (MSCs), mesenchymal stem cell conditioned medium and mesenchymal stem cell-derived extracellular vesicles.
+The research within our laboratory is focused on understanding mechanisms of inflammatory arthritis diagnosis, progression and possible treatments including mesenchymal stem cells, regulatory T cells and their extracellular vesicles.
 We also try to find out how stem cells can be “encouraged” to perform better in aging and in disease such as arthritis.
 In our research we use many approaches, from cell biology, to biochemistry, molecular biology and animal models.

 Current active projects